-"It's always exciting to see students develop during the four year BMus programme.
-From the very outset they receive tuition and guidance from the staff list of eminent professional musicians and teachers.
+"It's always exciting to see students develop during the four-year BMus programme.
+From the very outset, they receive tuition and guidance from the staff list of eminent professional musicians and teachers.
 Alongside this they work with distinguished external musicians who take masterclasses and direct Trinity Laban ensembles.
-I'm always impressed by the importance that students place on collaboration with their peers and the rewards that this can bring, both in terms of contacts and personal fulfillment.
+I'm always impressed by the importance that students place on collaboration with their peers and the rewards that this can bring, both in terms of contacts and personal fulfilment.
 It's hugely rewarding to see how students find their professional niche after graduating from the programme."

 Christopher Caine, Head of Undergraduate Studies

-Whilst studying on the BMus (Hons) Performance/Composition/Jazz programme you will:
+Whilst studying on the BMus (Hons) Composition/Jazz/Performance/Performer-Composer programme you will:

 - create music as an instrumentalist, vocalist or composer at a level that will prepare you to enter the profession on graduation

 - establish a secure artistic identity and develop a range of sophisticated professional skills

 - perform as a soloist, in small and large ensembles, to a diverse range of audiences

 - gain an understanding of the music profession and its audiences in contemporary society